Marble Arch Nature Reserve (also known as the Cladagh Glen) is a vestige of an ancient ash wood

-The main interest of the Cladagh River Glen is it's geology with the Marble Arch and the cascades being the highlights of this water-sculpted valley.
+The Marble Arch and the Cascades are arguably the highlights of this water-sculpted valley.
 The wooden glen is very atmospheric and makes a magical walk for adults and children alike with its twists and turns revealing yet another inspiring scene involving rock, water, trees and dappled sunshine.

 The glen had some fine planted trees of beech and various conifers, along with native hazels, ash and yew trees.
-In springtime anemones and wild garlic carpet the valley floor, while toothwort can be found growing as a parasite on the roots of some of the hazel trees.
+In springtime bluebells, wood anemones and wild garlic carpet the valley floor, while toothwort can be found growing as a parasite on the roots of some of the hazel trees.
 Dippers and grey wagtails can be seen on the rocks in the middle of the fast-flowing Cladagh River, while in late summer silver-washed fritillaries occur beside the path.
+The are is alos home to the elusive pine martin and red squirrels.

 NB.
 This map is based on the postcode and so may not reflect the exact location.